Nike-Inc/spark-expectations/docs/user_guide/rule_validation.md

 # Rule Validation

-Spark Expectations validates all rules before executing them.
-Invalid rules are **logged and skipped** rather than causing the entire job to fail.
-This non-blocking behavior ensures that a single malformed rule does not prevent the rest of your data quality checks from running.
+Spark Expectations validates rules before the DQ pipeline runs.
+Invalid rules produce **warning logs** instead of failing the validation step.
+They are **not skipped**, however — malformed rules can still cause runtime failures during execution.

 ## What Gets Validated